 2. The Great Dictator (1940)

 Known by most, this daring critical caricature and condemnation of Adolf Hitler and his Nazi fascism and antisemitism gained great popularity at its release and is still nowadays known as one of the most significant visual satires ever made.
-With Charlie Chaplin in the role of both a pitiless dictator and a jewish barber, the clever comparison is more than obvious.
-Although the Tramp is not embodied in this piece of work (Chaplin didn’t want him in sound film), the resemblance is quite big due to the typical moustache he wears.
-This one was simply to resemble Hitler and make both opposite character be physically almost identical for the events of the story and the general message conveyed.
-Chaplin was definitely the master of comedy, with his ability to use humour as a tool for exposing the dark sides of humanity.
+With Charlie Chaplin in the role of both a pitiless dictator and a Jewish barber, the clever comparison is more than obvious.
+Although the Tramp is not embodied in this piece of work (Chaplin didn’t want him in the sound film), the resemblance is quite big due to the typical mustache he wears.
+This one was simply to resemble Hitler and make both opposite characters be physically almost identical for the events of the story and the general message conveyed.
+Chaplin was definitely the master of comedy, with his ability to use humor as a tool for exposing the dark sides of humanity.
 After all, laughing at your enemy can be the best attack.

 1. Modern Times (1936)

 “Modern Times” – Charlie Chaplin’s masterpiece in which we see the soul and spirit of his wonderful character impossible not to love.
-There’s no better than this beautiful tear-shedding (of laughter and emotion!) moving picture, that awakened the world in wonder and admiration.
-It is one of the best examples of social commentary upon the struggles and poor conditions that modern industrialisation brought to the newly employed workers in a world where steel was substituting people.
+There’s no better than this beautiful tear-shedding (of laughter and emotion!) moving picture that awakened the world in wonder and admiration.
+It is one of the best examples of social commentary upon the struggles and poor conditions that modern industrialization brought to newly employed workers in a world where steel was substituting people.
 The Tramp is seen initially working on an assembly line, but not for long.
 From hospital to jail, he goes on a desperate adventure with an orphan girl, Ellen, in order to succumb the difficult obstacles this new age lays on them and hope for a better future.
 In the mids of these misfortunate days, the two protagonists are still able to find happiness within the small things, even if they don’t last.
 That’s how great and inspiring Charlie Chaplin made his character be, in order to amaze and inspire the people at the time, and the ones that were yet to come.

 Read More: Charlie Sheen Movies